 - Eyelid inflammation from infections such as conjunctivitis

-- Exposure keratitis, in which the eyelids do not close completely during sleep.
+- Exposure keratitis, a condition in which the eyelids do not close completely during sleep

-Dr. Richard Adler, a board certified ophthalmologist and an accomplished leader in the treatment of Dry Eye, will work with you and your individual needs to develop a customized plan for successful results.
-Your treatment plan will depend upon the severity of your symptoms, the cause of your condition and your overall health.
+Dr. Richard Adler, a board-certified ophthalmologist and an accomplished leader in the treatment of dry eye, will work with you and your individual needs to develop a customized plan for successful results.
+Your dry eye treatment in our Baltimore clinic will depend upon the severity of your symptoms, the cause of your condition and your overall health.

-Traditional treatments for Dry Eye included medications, vitamin supplements and surgery.
-However, at Belcara Health, Dr. Adler is successfully treating Dry Eye patients with an innovative approach using Intense Pulsed Light (IPL) treatment.
+Traditional treatments for dry eye included medications, vitamin supplements, and surgery.
+However, at Belcara Health, Dr. Adler is successfully treating dry eye patients with innovative approaches, including intense pulsed light (IPL) treatments and TrueTear devices.

-After further research, it was learned that the light therapy from IPL improves lid margins, meibomian gland function (the oil producing glands that prevents evaporation of the eye’s tear film) and tear breakup time.
-This is ideal for those who suffer from Dry Eye disease as the light acts as a warm compress that liquefies the oily secretions from the meibomian glands and “unplugs” them, allowing them to function properly.
+After further research, it was learned that the light therapy from IPL improves lid margins, meibomian gland function (the oil-producing glands that prevent evaporation of the eye’s tear film), and tear breakup time.
+This is ideal for those who suffer from dry eye disease as the light acts as a warm compress that liquefies the oily secretions from the meibomian glands and “unplugs” them, allowing them to function properly.

 IPL therapy for dry eye provides long-term improvement of symptoms.
-For the best results, we recommend patients have 5 treatments, scheduled one month apart.
-There is no downtime and any mild redness that may appear in the skin post-treatment will disappear within a couple of hours.
+For the best results, we recommend patients have 5 treatments, scheduled monthly.
+There is no downtime, and any mild redness that may appear in the skin post-treatment will disappear within a couple of hours.